 Saint Paul therefore urges the Ephesians not to grow weary in the midst of tribulations, but to be steadfast and rooted and grounded in love, so that they may know with all the saints the breadth, the length, the height and the depth – to know what is beyond knowledge, the love of Christ, so as to be filled with all the fullness of God.

 Gate of the Cross

 The gate that gives entry into these riches of his wisdom is the cross; because it is a narrow gate, while many seek the joys that can be gained through it, it is given to few to desire to pass through it.

 This excerpt from A Spiritual Canticle by St. John of the cross (Red.
 B, str.
-36-37) was written amidst great suffering while the Saint was in prison.
+36-37) which he wrote amidst great suffering while in prison.
 It encourages us not to shrink from the thickets of tribulations since it is only through them that we will arrive at the riches & treasures of God in Jesus Christ.
-“Dig Deeply into Christ” is used in the Roman office of readings for the feast (liturgical memorial) of St. John of the Cross on December 14.
+“Dig Deeply into Christ” appears in the Roman office of readings for the feast (liturgical memorial) of St. John of the Cross on December 14.

 For more on the Riches and Treasures of Christ, see the HUMANITY OF JESUS section of the Crossroads Initiative Library.